dougwhite/wave-length/README.md

 A game about the waves we make.

+## This is a prototype

+Uploaded to get some feedback on how the game feels to play / move / tune your emitter.
+Once you hit Wave 1 you've seen everything here so far :) no shooting aliens yet I'm afraid.

 ## About

 Wave/Length follows the story of Harry, a lonely tropical island radio operator, who encounters a series of paranormal entities trying to break through into our universe.